Guidelines for Theatre Interviews, Auditions, and Portfolio Reviews

 - Two contrasting monologues lasting no longer than 3 minutes

-- Two contrasting monologue (no more than 2 minutes in length) and one full musical theatre song (accompanist will be provided, please bring your sheet music in the correct key; no a cappella or singing with recorded tracks).
+- Two contrasting monologues (no more than 2 minutes in length) and one full musical theatre song (recorded tracks will be permitted, an accompanist is not always available).

 - A portfolio of your directing work to date.
 A portfolio might include production photos, your annotated working scripts, programs, reviews, etc.